arnowelzel/lightbox-photoswipe/readme.txt

 add_filter('lbwps_markup', 'my_lbwps_markup', 10, 1);`

-= Why is there not "zoom animation" when opening the lightbox? =
+= Why is there no "zoom animation" when opening the lightbox? =

 PhotoSwipe has the option to create a zoom animation from the thumbnail to the final image when opening the lightbox.
 However, this does not work well with square thumbnails since the thumbnail is just enlarged to the final image size without keeping its aspect ratio.
 This would result in a quite weird image display where a square thumbnail gets stretched to a portrait or landscape image before the final image is loaded.
 Just having a black background where the final image gets loaded seems to be the better solution.
 Also see http://photoswipe.com/documentation/faq.html about this topic.